nushell/nushell/crates/nu-source/README.md

 ## Overview

-Inside this crate, you will find the types and behaviors responsible for metadata inside `Nushell` with additional debugging features.

-Important Types

-### Text
-Represent the value of an input file.
-Similar to a `String` in rust, but cheaply cloneable.

-### AnchorLocation
-An enum that represents the location where a value originated from. ex.
-Url, File, or Source `Text`

-### Span
-A start point and end point

-### Spanned
-A _spanned_ value.
-This combines a `Span` with some value.

-### Tag
-Metadata that can be associated with some value.
-A tag is made from an `AnchorLocation` and `Span`.
-Tags can be made with unknown locations or spans.

-### Tagged
-A _tagged_ value.
-This combines a `Tag` with some value.
+Inside this crate you will find the types and traits responsible for keeping track The `nu-source` crate contains types and traits that nu uses to keep track of the values it is processing.
+This type of data is referred to as "metadata" and there are several types of information that is tracked.
+Inside Nu, values are `Tagged`, which is a data structure that keeps track of the item and its metadata, which is also known as a `Tag`.
+A `Tag` is made up of location based information such as an `AnchorLocation` as well as a `Span`.
+An `AchorLocation` represents the location where a value originated from.
+This can be a `Url`, `File`, or `Source` text that a value was parsed from.
+The source `Text` is special in that it is a type similar to a `String` with the ability to be cheaply cloned.
+A `Span` is used to keep track of the position of a value with a `start` and `end`.